hieutrandn9889/playwright_retreat/README.md

 1. Clone this repo
 2. Install [nodejs & npm](https://nodejs.org/en/)
 3. Run `npm run setup` in the project root folder
-4. To run the Chat App tests run `npm run chat:e2e:tests:prod`
+4. To run the Chat App tests run `npm run chat:e2e:tests:prod` (or other commands, please see `package.json` for available cmds)
 5. Run `npm run show:report` to open the HTML report